 Anticipate Any Medical Emergencies

 Anticipating emergencies should be a safeguard for every family vacation.
 Of course, you want little ones to stay safe and comfortable when visiting Yosemite, but you should always be prepared for a worst-case scenario.
 Roads leading into and around the park are steep and very curvy.
 If anyone in your party suffers from motion sickness, be prepared with strategies to deal with this issue.
 Additionally, be on the lookout for signs of altitude sickness.
 Yosemite is 5000 feet above sea level, and many people are not used to hanging out at that elevation.
 About 2 days into our stay, a member of our family exhibited all of the signs of altitude sickness, which resolved as soon as we reached lower elevation.

-Looking for more National Park inspiration?
-Check out our list of Top 10 National Parks For Families
+No matter when you take your Yosemite family vacation, you and your kids will love everything this breathtaking landscape offers year-round.
+Looking for more national park inspiration?
+Check out our list of Top 10 National Parks For Families.

 Written by FLT Contributor Melissa Dona.
 This article on Yosemite National Parks For Families was adapted from an original blog post within the Travel section on Melissa’s website.

 *Due to COVID-19, some of the things to do or accommodations on this list may also be closed or may be offering reduced services.
 Please ensure availability before making your decision.